bcourter/bcourter.github.io/_posts/UGFs/2023-07-01-two-body-field.md

 </table>
 </div>

 Clearly, the sum indicates the clearance.
 The difference is the midsurface field, but scaled by a factor of two.
-If one zooms out of the sum field to the far side of either shape, the sum also doubles up far from the midsurface, so we normalize by two in the Shadertoy above.
+If one zooms out of the sum field to the far side of either shape, the sum also doubles up far from the midsurface, so we normalize by two in the animation above.

 The two-body field, $$\twobody{\ugf{A}}{\ugf{B}} \equiv \frac{\ugf{A} - \ugf{B}}{\ugf{A} + \ugf{B}}$$, clearly ranges in $$ [-1, 1] $$ in the region not contained in either of the shapes, creating a predictable parametric space for modulation, interpolation, and remapping.